AhmedAlatawi/angular-event-scheduler/README.md

 ### Contributions

-Please shoot me an email if you'd like to contribute in anyways.
+Please shoot me an email if you'd like to contribute.

 ### Compatibility

 This repository is compatible with Node.js 8.11.1, NPM 6.1.0, and MongoDB 3.6.

-### What's next?

-You're probably thinking why not add another module, let's say User module, so that you can allow customers to have their own accounts.
-This would be a good start to extent the app to do more stuff.

 ### License
 [MIT License](https://github.com/AhmedAlatawi/angular-event-scheduler/blob/master/LICENSE).